Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Conclusion and Future Outlook

 \subsection{Future Research Direction: Deep Integration of Memory, Cognition, and Agency}

-The deep coupling of memory and cognition is central to human-like intelligence, while motivation modeling and self-directed optimization represent higher-level objectives.
+The deep coupling of memory and cognition is central to human-like intelligence, while motivation modeling and self-directed optimization represent more advanced stages of cognitive development in artificial systems.

-Future work will aim to construct a unified \textit{memory--cognition--agency} framework.
+Future work will therefore focus on constructing a unified \textit{memory--cognition--agency} framework that enables AI systems to move beyond passive information storage toward autonomous learning and adaptive behavior.

-First, deep reinforcement learning combined with memory feedback loops will enable closed-loop adaptive cognitive systems.
-Agents will autonomously refine their cognitive strategies based on the effectiveness of past memory usage.
+First, integrating deep reinforcement learning with memory-driven feedback loops will enable closed-loop adaptive cognitive systems.
+In this framework, agents can evaluate the effectiveness of past memory usage and continuously refine their cognitive strategies and decision policies based on historical outcomes.